korzhcom-content/easyquery.net-docs-astro/src/content/docs/tutorials/working-with-data-model.md

 ---
 title: Working with data models in EasyQuery
 slug: tutorials/working-with-data-model
+sidebar:
+  order: 100
 ---

-[Data model](//easyquery/docs/fundamentals/data-model) - is a core part of any project that uses EasyQuery framework.
+[Data model](///////////////easyquery/docs/fundamentals/data-model) - is a core part of any project that uses EasyQuery framework.
 It is a user-friendly representation of your database structure that is used by different EasyQuery components to show available entities, their attributes, conditional operators and the lists of available values during the query building process.

 Before starting to add EasyQuery visual controls/widgets to your application - you will need to choose the way you create and fill the data model in your application.